oracle-livelabs/oci-migration/ecc-developer-hol/query/enduserpersonalization/enduserpersonalization.md

 12. Click on the "Period Activities by Account Hierarchy" tab to analyze employee expenses by account hierarchy
         ![Personalize dashboard](../images/fg11.png "Personalize dashboard")
-13. Click on the runtime options for the Pivot view and select only Period activity as the metric, whilst keeping the selected dimension attributes as is, and then click outside the runtime options of Pivot component for changes to reflect
+13. Click on the runtime options for the Pivot view and enable "Parent Account 2" and "Parent Account Code 2" attributes and metric "Period activity", whilst keeping the selected dimension attributes as is, and then click outside the runtime options of Pivot component for changes to reflect
         ![Personalize dashboard](../images/fg12.png "Personalize dashboard")
         ![Personalize dashboard](../images/fg13.png "Personalize dashboard")